 Sleep allows for our body to relax and rejuvenate although our brain is constantly active even in sleep.

 The amount of sleep we need changes throughout our lives.

 Not getting enough sleep directly corresponds to an increase in mortality.

 As you can see, getting sleep is important.

 How Do We Deal with Life When We Aren’t Sleeping Well

-One of the biggest ways lack of sleep is a problem is the way we look at it.
+One of the biggest ways a lack of sleep is a problem is how we look at it.

 Have you ever had a bad night of sleep and then found yourself thinking or even saying, “tomorrow is going to stink because I’m going to be tired!” or “I’m going to be in such a bad mood tomorrow since I didn’t sleep last night!”